METEO 3 Lesson 4 Images

 Text description of the Persian Gulf in the Middle East image.

-The image is a map showing a detailed view of a specific region in the Middle East and surrounding areas.
-The central focus is on the Persian Gulf, marked with a red location pin.
-The map depicts parts of the Middle East and South Asia, including countries such as Saudi Arabia, Iran, Iraq, and the United Arab Emirates, among others.
+This image, taken from Google Maps, is zoomed in on the Middle East, with a red location marker in the Persian Gulf.
+The Persian Gulf borders Iran, Iraq, Kuwait, Saudi Arabia, Bahrain, Qatar, Oman, and the United Arab Emirates.
 The map is color-coded with land areas in varying shades of beige and green, while bodies of water such as the Persian Gulf, Gulf of Oman, and Arabian Sea are depicted in blue.
 Thin black lines indicate country borders, and various cities are marked with black dots and labeled in black text.
+In addition, major roadways between large cities are outlined in orange.

 note the general wind flow